KGeorgiadis-law/TeamK-GLH-2020/content/advanced-markdown.md

   - getting-started
 ---

+This site uses Markdown language as a quick an easy way of maintaining and sharing new knowledge posts.
-There are lots of powerful things you can do with the Markdown
+There are lots of powerful things you can do with the Markdown language.

-If you've gotten pretty comfortable with [all the basics](/the-editor/) of writing in Markdown, then you may enjoy some more advanced tips about the types of things you can do!
+If you've are  comfortable with [all of the basics](/the-editor/) of writing in Markdown, then you may enjoy some more advanced tips about the types of things you can do.

 As with the last post, you'll want to be looking at the source [directly on github](https://github.com/empress/empress-blog/blob/master/blueprints/empress-blog/files/__base__/content/advanced-markdown.md) or in your local editor as you read it so that you can see all the Markdown code we're using.